Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks: In-Depth Analysis of Security Risks Introduced by Agents

-In this section, we demonstrate more examples of solutions propose by \swea and \openhands in solving \bench's tasks.
-We provided detailed analysis of the security risks frontier agents introduced and show in-depth security concerns \bench examines.
+In this section, we discuss additional solutions proposed by frontier agents in solving \bench tasks.
+We analyze the security risks these solutions introduce, highlighting the concerns captured by these challenging tasks.